-Closely supervise safety in the classroom and clinical/lab/shop areas.
+Closely supervise safety in the classroom and clinical/ lab/shop areas.
 Always model appropriate safety procedures.
 Follow, enforce, and document the use of personal protective (PPE) and other safety equipment.
 Verify that these items meet or exceed OSHA standards and/or related industry safety guidelines.
 Keep on file any accompanying safety information received with new equipment, products or materials.

-Maintain a designated classroom area with a first aid kit and safety resources such, as access to SDS materials.
-It is the responsibility of the instructor to ensure each day that the first aid kit is in place and appropriately stocked.
+Maintain a designated classroom area with a first aid kit and safety resources such as access to SDS materials.
+The instructor is responsible for ensuring each day that the first aid kit is in place and appropriately stocked.
 If items in the first aid kit or the kit is missing, report this immediately to your coordinator.
 Complete an accident report on any incident that results in an injury in the classroom, lab, or shop area as soon as is safely possible.
 Call 911 in the event of emergencies or when unsure of the extent of an injury.

 Know the emergency procedures enacted for your site.
 Keep the information in a location you can readily access.
-Safety information and process need to be reviewed with students during orientation.
+Safety information and processes need to be reviewed with students during orientation.